 From love’s awakened root do bud out now.

 Gentle love deeds, like blossom on a bough, bud out in spring from love’s awakened root.
-The poet means that just as blossoms burst out of the branches of trees in spring, gentle acts of love burst out from love, now reawakened with renewed vigour and energy.
-Every spring, thus, means a revival of sexual vigour, just as it also means a renewal of life and vitality in Nature.
+The poet means that just as blossoms burst out of the branches of trees in spring, gentle acts of love burst out from love, now reawakened with renewed vigor and energy.
+Every spring, thus, means a revival of sexual vigor, just as it also means a renewal of life and vitality in Nature.

 If, as water stirred more circles be

 Those, like so many spheres, but one heaven make,

 And though each spring do add to love new heat,